microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 **Given** I'm on the model compose page
 **When** I double click on any model that has a ready status
-**Then** I should see it's model information and an add to recent projects button
+**Then** I should see its model information and a "select to analyze with" button

 #### Scenario Two ####

-**Given** I'm on the model compose page and have double clicked on a model
+**Given** I'm on the model compose page and have double-clicked on a model
-**When** I click the add to recent projects button and then go to the analyze page
+**When** I click the "select to analyze with"  button and then go to the analyze page
 **Then** I should see the added model as the current model to analyze with

 #### Scenario Three ####

-**Given** I'm on the model compose page and have double clicked on a model
+**Given** I'm on the model compose page and have double-clicked on a model
-**When** I click the add to recent projects button, then go to the analyze page, and analyze a document
+**When** I click the "select to analyze with"  button, then go to the analyze page and analyze a document
 **Then** I should see the analysis results using the model added

 #### Scenario Four ####